 One of the major challenges of being away from your country is staying in touch with your friends and family.
 In most cases, you’ll need a tablet, phone, or computer with a stable internet connection.
 You can call home through Skype.

 However, the availability of your friends and family will largely depend on the time zones.
 Be mindful when you call, as it might be midnight in your native country.
-You can also consider communicating through chat, email, and other platforms.
+You can also consider communicating through chat, email, and other platforms such as mail forwarding for expats.

 In most countries, a tourist visa is enough to start a job search.
 However, you can’t get employed without a work permit.
 The process of obtaining a work permit can be hectic.
 You will require an offer of employment from a local company.